gdiggs/engineering-manager-curriculum/README.md

 - Start with The Manager's Path.
 Read 1 chapter per week
 - Move on to Resilient Management.
 Read 1 chapter per week
+- Read a few essays per week from HFUIYM
 - Pick further books as a group